- we will participate fully in the entire morning workshop for which we registered

 Connect Via Social Media

 New to the Rendezvous and looking for lunch/dinner companions?
+Trying to share rides to and from the airport?
 Do you want to follow up with folks following discussions started in your workshop or poster session?
-We will post a digital message board you can utilize to continue the conversations and networking.
+Use our digital message board to continue the conversations and networking.

 The Rendezvous will also be sharing images and posts of interesting things happening via the NAGT Facebook page.
 Go "Like" us so you'll get these updates as well!